Overview and Philosophy:

 It is anticipated that fellows will have identified a potential primary mentor by early spring of their first year.
 The mentor will be expected to supervise the fellow's research activity ensuring that benchmarks for progress are met..
 Fellows are expected to periodically report the status of their scholarly activities in the “research in progress” conference.

 Training Tracks and Expectations:

-The Clinical Scholar Track is designed for fellows who wish to pursue a career in academics with a focus on teaching and clinical care and for those who plan to enter private practice.
-Fellows on this track will complete 22-24 months of clinical time and have 12-14 months protected for research.
+The Clinical Scholar Track is designed for fellows who wish to pursue a career in academics with a focus on teaching and clinical care and for those who plan to enter private clinical practice.
+Fellows on this track will complete 22-30 months of clinical time and have 6-14 months protected for research.
 The additional clinical rotations should support the fellow's clinical interests and career plans.
-These electives should be planned early in the fellowship and in close collaboration with the Fellowship Program Education Committee.
-Fellows on the Clinical Scholar Track are required to complete a research project and at a minimum will be expected to present their work in the form of an abstract at a national meeting and to the Division in the third year.
+These electives should be planned early in the fellowship and in close collaboration with the Program Directors.
+Fellows on the Clinical Scholar Track are required to complete a research project (or a mentored Quality Improvement project) and at a minimum will be expected to present their work in the form of an abstract at a national meeting and to the Division in the third year.
 Alternatively, a published review paper in the area of investigation would fulfill the requirement for scholarly activities.